 Compliance automation can protect financial services firms from regulatory violations.
-Here are three ways regtech platforms can improve compliance management from Star's Director of Product Strategy & Marketing, Tim Ward
+Here are three ways regtech platforms can improve compliance management from Star's Head of Business Development, Gary Muchmore

 In many ways, regulation in the financial services industry is a positive thing—after all, what could be more important than keeping client information and money safe, and keeping markets operating safely, predictably, and ethically?
 On the other hand, superfluous regulation can cause operational bottlenecks and challenges that hinder firms’ abilities to service clients.